cables-gl/cables/src/ops/base/Ops.Devices.Keyboard.KeyPressLearn/Ops.Devices.Keyboard.KeyPressLearn.md

 #### on press

+Triggers every time the learned key is pressed down (and also triggers while it is hold down).

+#### on release

-Triggers every time the learned key is pressed.
+Triggers every time the learned key is released (once).